OpenF2/F2/docs/src/container-development.md

 #### F2 UI Mask

-In version 1.0, Container Providers have the opportunity to customize some user interface (UI) elements which propagate to the App Developers' toolkit in F2.js.
+In version 1.0, Container Developers have the opportunity to customize some user interface (UI) elements which propagate to the App Developers' toolkit in F2.js.
 One of those is `F2.UI.Mask`.
 The `Mask` object contains configuration defaults for the `F2.UI.showMask()` and `F2.UI.hideMask()` methods.

 An example of setting the mask in `F2.init()`: